Election Results 2024: Mahayuti vs Maha Vikas Aghadi in Maharashtra, Who Will Win the Final Battle of 2024?

-Maharashtra Election Results 2024: BJP-Led Mahayuti vs Maha Vikas Aghadi in Crucial Showdown
+Maharashtra Election Results 2024: High-Stakes Battle Between BJP-Led Mahayuti and Maha Vikas Aghadi

-New Delhi: The counting of votes for the Maharashtra Assembly elections begins at 8 AM on Saturday, with the BJP-led Mahayuti alliance and the opposition Maha Vikas Aghadi (MVA) vying for control.
-Exit polls heavily favor the Mahayuti, giving them a significant edge in this high-stakes political battle.
+New Delhi: The counting of votes for the Maharashtra Assembly elections began at 8 AM on Saturday, with the BJP-led Mahayuti alliance and the opposition Maha Vikas Aghadi (MVA) locked in a crucial contest for control of the state.
+Exit polls heavily favor the Mahayuti, giving them a substantial lead in this intense political battle.

 Exit Poll Predictions

-Voting for all 288 Assembly seats took place on Wednesday.
-The majority mark is 145, and exit polls predict the Mahayuti will win around 155 seats.
-The MVA, comprising the Congress, Uddhav Thackeray’s Shiv Sena faction, and Sharad Pawar’s NCP group, is expected to secure approximately 120 seats, with smaller parties and independents claiming 13 seats.
+Voting for all 288 Assembly seats took place on Wednesday, with the majority mark set at 145.
+Exit polls predict the Mahayuti will secure approximately 155 seats, while the MVA, which includes Congress, Uddhav Thackeray’s Shiv Sena faction, and Sharad Pawar’s NCP, is projected to win around 120 seats.
+Smaller parties and independents are expected to claim 13 seats.

-However, exit polls have been wrong before.
-Only one survey predicts an MVA victory, while three remain undecided but lean towards the Mahayuti.
-Nine polls project a dominant win for the BJP’s coalition, with several forecasting over 150 seats.
+However, exit polls are not always accurate.
+Only one survey predicts an MVA victory, while three others remain undecided but lean toward the Mahayuti.
+Nine polls forecast a dominant win for the BJP-led coalition, with several projecting over 150 seats.

-MVA leaders, including Shiv Sena MP Sanjay Raut, have dismissed the predictions, citing inaccuracies in previous elections.
-Raut claims the MVA will win 160-165 seats.
+MVA leaders, including Shiv Sena MP Sanjay Raut, have dismissed the predictions, pointing to past inaccuracies.
+Raut asserts that the MVA will secure 160-165 seats.

 Voter Turnout